The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Hard money loans are a way of borrowing funds over the short term.
-They’re especially popular with real estate investors, but they can also be a good tool for borrowers with assets in their portfolio but poorer credit.
+They’re especially popular with real estate investors, but they can also be a good tool for borrowers with assets, but poorer credit.
 Here’s what you need to know.

 What is a hard money loan?

-The interest rates charged for hard money loans are also usually much higher than for mortgages, auto loans or other types of financing.
+The interest rates charged for hard money loans are also usually much higher than a traditional mortgage.